British Rail Class 33: Push-pull operations

 Although class 73 and 74 electro-diesel locomotives had push-pull capability, they did not have the endurance for longer runs on diesel power – their 600/650HP was not even Type 1, little more than a high-powered shunter equivalent.
 The Type 3 power of Class 33/1 with only a 4 or 8 car train was rarely into the recovery margin of a schedule due to load.

 Class 33/1 and 4TC combinations were often used to supplement other services and were not just the purview of Bournemouth-Weymouth trains.
 Services could be rostered for a push-pull set due to stock shortages – the Reading to Basingstoke service (normally a stronghold of DEMU sets) could be relied upon to produce a push-pull set on Sundays.
 Often, electric rosters would be substituted by class 33/1 + 4TC if the line was de-energised during engineering work.
-Indeed, push-pull sets were a possibility over the entire range of Southern Region services including inter-regional trains; they were not in-frequent visitors to Bristol Temple Meads and have been noted at Cardiff.
+Indeed, push-pull sets were a possibility over the entire range of Southern Region services including inter-regional trains; they were not infrequent visitors to Bristol Temple Meads and have been noted at Cardiff.

 Although in private ownership at the time, 33103 and 4TC 417 were spot-hired for use on Barking-Gospel Oak services during a stock shortage in 1999 and worked the service for some weeks without issue.